You are in: Future Technologies : Bioprinting

 Together with developments in nanotechnology and genetic engineering, bioprinting may also prove a powerful tool for those in pursuit of life extension.
 Mainstream bioprinting will also inevitably drive further the New Industrial Convergence, with doctors, engineers and computer scientists all increasingly learning to manipulate living tissue at its most basic cellular level.

-More information on bioprinting can be found in my books 3D Printing: The Next Industrial Revolution and 25 Things You Need to Know About the Future.
-A list of bioprinting web references can be found here.
+More information on bioprinting can be found in my books 3D Printing: Second Edition and The Next Big Thing.
 There is also a bioprinting section in my 3D Printing Directory.
 Oh, and there is also a great infographic about bioprinting here.
 Enjoy!

 Return to Future Technologies.